 - 61 Sites of Specific Scientific Interest (SSSI) for the further protection of species from seabirds and seals to habitats from sea caves and rocky shores.

-To respond or find out more please visit the Planning Scotland's Seas consultation pages and for more details on the individual pMPAs please visit SNH and JNCC MPA Consultation pages.
+To see the consultation documents, which will remain available for reference, please visit the Planning Scotland's Seas consultation pages and for more details on the individual pMPAs please visit SNH and JNCC MPA Consultation pages.

-- 33 Nature Conservation possible Marine Protected Areas (pMPAs) which include options and alternatives for the representation of certain features are now being consulted upon until the 13th November and a further 4 MPA search locations remain to be fully assessed.
+- 33 Nature Conservation possible Marine Protected Areas (pMPAs) which include options and alternatives for the representation of certain features and a further 4 MPA search locations remain to be fully assessed.

 - Were every one of these proposals taken forward for designation, the new MPAs would represent 11% of the area of Scotland’s seas.